Read about what DCIS is, how it is diagnosed, and how it is treated.

 Trials and research

-Trials are looking at the possible causes of DCIS.
-For example, looking for particular genetic changes that might increase the risk of developing DCIS.
+Trials are looking at the possible causes of DCIS: for example, particular genetic changes that might increase the risk of developing it.

-Researchers are also trying to find out whether those with low or intermediate risk DCIS need to have treatment.
+Researchers are also trying to find out whether peole with low or intermediate risk DCIS need to have treatment.

 Doctors would like to improve existing treatments as well as reduce the side effects.
-For example, one trial is trying to find out if internal radiotherapy (brachytherapy) is a good as external radiotherapy for DCIS.
+For example, one trial is trying to find out whether internal radiotherapy (brachytherapy) is as good as external radiotherapy for DCIS.